CAFDataProcessing/worker-document/worker-document-archetype/documentation/WorkerArchetypeUsage.md

 ##### Generate the New Document Worker Aggregator

 Generate the new Document Worker Aggregator from the `worker-document-archetype` with the following Maven command:

-<pre>mvn archetype:generate -DarchetypeRepository=http://rh7-artifactory.svs.hpeswlab.net:8081/artifactory/hpe-mirror -DarchetypeVersion=1.0.0 -DarchetypeArtifactId=worker-document-archetype -DarchetypeGroupId=com.hpe.caf.worker</pre>
+<pre>mvn archetype:generate -DarchetypeRepository=http://rh7-artifactory.svs.hpeswlab.net:8081/artifactory/hpe-mirror -DarchetypeVersion=WORKER-DOCUMENT-ARCHETYPE-VERSION -DarchetypeArtifactId=worker-document-archetype -DarchetypeGroupId=com.hpe.caf.worker</pre>

 The CLI will prompt you for artifactId, groupId, version (default suggestion is 1.0.0-SNAPSHOT), package (default suggestion is the groupId, you should however adjust this to include the worker's purpose) and workerName properties required for the new Document Worker